“The Execution of Mexican Emperor Maximilian”. Édouard Manet (1867).

 Most persons are not aware of their own narcissism, but only of those of its manifestations which do not overtly reveal it.
 Thus, for instance they will feel an inordinate admiration for their parents or for their children, and they have no difficulty in expressing these feelings because such behavior is usually judged positively as filial piety, parental affection, or loyalty; but if they were to express their feelings about their own person, such as “I am the most wonderful person in the world,” “I am better than anyone else,” etc., they would be suspected not only of being extraordinarily vain, but perhaps even of not being quite sane.
 (Fromm, 1992, p.202)

 Now, as Fromm explains, “[an] individual, unless he is mentally very sick, may have at least some doubts about his personal narcissistic image.
 The member of the group has none, since his narcissism is shared by the majority” (ibid., p.204).
 So here we see the reason why narcissistic individuals show a tendency to gather together in groups: it works as protection and amplification of their own narcissism.
-One would expect the narcissist to be ‘above’ such social conformity, but, actually, this often represents a stepping up of his pathology.
+Although one would expect the narcissist to be ‘above’ such social conformity, it often represents a stepping up of his pathology.
 It is also gratifying to the weak and untalented narcissist since he becomes a giant by belonging to the group.